Emiliano Sala missing plane: Search for Cardiff City's record signing called off | Goal.com

 Emiliano Sala missing plane: Search for Cardiff City's record signing called off

-Authorities have confirmed that the search for the missing plane flying Emiliano Sala to Cardiff has been called to an end.
+Authorities have confirmed that the search for the missing plane flying Cardiff City's record signing Emiliano Sala to South Wales has been called to an end.

 The aircraft carrying the striker from Nantes disappeared on Monday, losing contact with air traffic control near Casquets lighthouse – around eight miles north west of Guernsey in the English Channel.